-RNSG 1018 - Pharmacological Concepts & Drug Calculation (4 credit hours, 3750 minutes) (Prerequisites: Program Admission, BIOL 2117/2117L, PSYC 2130) (Co-requisites: RNSG 1000)
+RNSG 1018 - Pharmacological Concepts & Drug Calculation (3 credit hours, 2250 minutes)

+(Prerequisites: Program Admission, BIOL 2117/2117L, PSYC 2130)

 This course introduces the student to basic principles of pharmacology and the basic mathematical concepts utilized in calculating medication dosages for safe administration to patients throughout the lifespan.
 The concepts of legal implications, pharmacokinetics, calculation of drug dosages, and medication preparation will be areas of focus.
 The student is also introduced to the role of the nurse in assessment, planning intervention, and evaluation of the patient receiving pharmacologic therapy.